logmatic/s3-log-streamer/README.md

 Yes the S3 log streamer has been build to follow logical log files of a single directory and then potentially of a single service.

-However, you can launch how many log streamers in parallel simply by changing the name of their state file:
+However, you can launch multiple log streamers in parallel simply by changing the name of their state file:

 ```
 > ...
 STATE_FILE=<state_file1> node index.js